thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-maoist-movement-in-andhra-pradesh/01-article.md

 in a different context, but in fact symbolises a disquieting fact: the politically juvenile attitude of successive governments in
-Andhra Pradesh towards the Naxalites.
+Andhra Pradesh towards the _Naxalites_.

 Peace per se would be desired by many people in the area.
-But very few are gleeful that the Maoists have been pushed back as never before.
-May be they are unrealistic but the ordinary people in their majority would want that the Maoists should be around, guns and all, but there should be peace in the sense of a life free of fear from this side or that.
-At the height of the sixmonth farce of talks between the Maoists and the government of Andhra Pradesh in the second half of 2004, a common apprehension heard in most of the long-term strongholds of the Naxalites was that the talks was a good thing and it was hoped that some reduction of violence would result from it, but "they won't leave us and
+But very few are gleeful that the _Maoists_ have been pushed back as never before.
+May be they are unrealistic but the ordinary people in their majority would want that the _Maoists_ should be around --- guns and all --- but there should be peace in the sense of a life free of fear from this side or that.
+At the height of the six-month farce of talks between the _Maoists_ and the government of Andhra Pradesh in the second half of 2004, a common apprehension heard in most of the long-term strongholds of the _Naxalites_ was that the talks was a good thing and it was hoped that some reduction of violence would result from it, but "they won't leave us and